Dr-G/jekyll-now/_posts/One-Step-Beyond-Hello-World.md

 FileNotFoundError: [Errno 2] No such file or directory: '/Coding'
 ```

-# Give up, call my (software engineer) boyfriend, just go back to Bash in Terminal, run the stupid fixed hello.py script, realize I've spent two hours on this crap, stop "learning to code" for the day.
+# Give up, go back to bash in Terminal, run the stupid fixed hello.py script, realize I've spent two hours on this crap, stop "learning to code" for the day.

 I don't know if I can do this, y'all.